Can I get a loan if I'm retired or over 60?

 Should I get a loan if I'm a pensioner?

-Consider what the loan is for and if there might be an alternative – and less costly - way to get the money, either by saving up or asking family members to help out.
+But first, consider what the loan is for and if there might be an alternative – and less costly - way to get the money, either by saving up or asking family members to help out.

 If you decide to apply for a loan the lender will conduct an affordability assessment, taking into account your living costs, and a credit check.
 It is a good idea to get a free copy of your credit file before you apply – and see if you can take any steps to bolster it and improve your chances of being accepted.